rockettheme/docs/Docs/wordpress/plugins/rokstock/INDEX.md

 ---
 title: RokStock
-description: Your Guide to Using RokStock for Joomla
+description: Your Guide to Using RokStock for WordPress
 breadcrumb: /wordpress:WordPress/!plugins:Plugins/!rokstock:RokStock

 ---